RoW171/wiiss/README.md

 # wiiss
  -- short for 'where is iss' - provides the current location of the ISS based on data from the open-notify and nominatim osm apis

+Just call `wiis.wiis()` to print the location information

-there isn't much behind it, the docstrings might help to understand the details
+There isn't much behind it, the docstrings might help to understand the details

     class ResponseFailed(Exception):